 According to Whitelaw's Virginia's Eastern Shore, Mr. Upshur added a frame wing onto the family's 1806 three-story brick home because of the many relatives who lived there.
 He is claimed to have said, "There is no place to put the sole of my foot."
-Today, the historic Brownsville house is used to accommodate occasional guests and for special events.

 What TNC Is Doing

 In partnership with the Virginia Department of Game & Inland Fisheries and the U.S. Fish and Wildlife Service's Partners for Fish and Wildlife Program, the Conservancy placed Brownsville Preserve in the Wildlife Enhancement Program.
 We have created shallow-water impoundments and planted crops and hedgerows that enhance habitat for birds.